Dress shirt: Non-iron

 Wrinkle-free shirts have become popular after being first introduced by Brooks Brothers in 1953.

-A resin used for making non-wrinkle shirts releases formaldehyde, which could cause contact dermatitis for some people - particularly those who have already developed an allergy; no disclosure requirements exist, and in 2008 the U.S. Government Accountability Office tested formaldehyde in clothing and found that generally the highest levels were in non-wrinkle shirts and pants.
+A resin used for making non-wrinkle shirts releases formaldehyde, which could cause contact dermatitis for some people - particularly those who have already developed an allergy; no disclosure requirements exist, and in 2008 the US Government Accountability Office tested formaldehyde in clothing and found that generally the highest levels were in non-wrinkle shirts and pants.

+The use of artificial fibers — especially nylon originally, but now more commonly polyester often in a blend with cotton — have produced shirt fabrics that are considered easy-care due to these fabrics having a lower propensity to crease during wear and laundering, unlike linen and (to a lesser degree) cotton.

 Shirt wearing

 The hem is tucked into the trousers.
-For informal- or formalwear, a coat and tie (or bow tie) are compulsory.
+For business wear and formalwear, a coat and tie (or bow tie) are viewed as compulsory.
 When a tie is worn, the top button of the shirt is fastened, so the tie can fit snugly around the wearer's neck with a neat appearance.
 When a tie is not worn, conventions on buttoning differ globally: in the United States and the United Kingdom, the top button is virtually never buttoned if a tie is not worn – but unbuttoning two or more buttons is seen as overly casual.
 In France, unbuttoning two buttons is more common, and politicians appear on TV in this style.
-Buttoning the top button in the absence of a tie, has been in recent years popular with younger people, while it has become an identity of Lesbianism, often with plaid or checked shirts and rolled up sleeves.
+Buttoning the top button in the absence of a tie, has been in recent years popular with younger people, while it has become an identity of lesbianism, often with plaid or checked shirts and rolled up sleeves.
+This is also known as a buttoned collar.
+Polo shirts are more likely to be worn with the top button fastened however, mainly that of Fred Perry shirts.
 In casual usage, these conventions are often not followed, with many choosing to wear shirts not tucked in, or leaving the top button undone with a tie.
 This is commonly done by children and young men, particularly as part of school uniform, where it is not allowed.
 Even more casually, some now choose not to iron their shirts, or use non-traditional 'non-iron' fabrics.
 Similarly, as part of more casual work attire, some American men wear shirts with the top two buttons unbuttoned (buttoned at the third button), though buttoning at the fourth button is widely seen as too casual.
 Accordingly, some shirts are manufactured with a difference at the second or third button, by way of subtle cue as to where to button.
 Most casually, the shirt can be worn entirely unbuttoned, over a T-shirt.